-After Colmar, the peloton continues its path on the tracks of architect Auguste Bartholdi, creator of the Lion of Belfort that symbolises the city.
-During the last visit of the Tour in 2012, the mighty animal seemed to have transmitted his power and courage to a young rider who would soon express his talent: several hours later, Thibaut Pinot captured in Porrentruy his first stage win on the Tour at the age of 22.
+After Colmar, the peloton will continue to trace the footsteps of of architect Auguste Bartholdi, creator of the Lion of Belfort that symbolises the city.
+When Tour last dropped by in 2012, the mighty animal lent its strength and courage to a young rider who was starting to display his talent: a few hours later in Porrentruy, rookie Thibaut Pinot seized his first stage win at the age of 22.

-The specialists of French sports might have followed the emergence of l’Elan Chalon, two-time French basketball champions (2012, 2017).
-But in terms of cycling, historians will have noticed that the pioneer of British cycling, Brian Robinson, had won there in 1959 after a long solo breakaway.
-On the occasion of the last visit to Chalon, Frenchman Thierry Marie managed to stay clear of the hungry bunch in the final kilometre to claim his second Tour stage in 1988.
+French sport fans followed the emergence of Élan Chalon, two-time French basketball champions (2012 and 2017).
+However, cycling history buffs will remember how Brian Robinson, a pioneer of British cycling from Yorkshire, won here after a long solo breakaway in 1959.
+The last time the race came to Chalon, Frenchman Thierry Marie foiled the sprinters with a move inside the final kilometre to claim his second Tour stage in 1988.